 AKQA is a widely admired digital agency with a broad international presence.
 It captured a succession of Agency of the Year accolades on both sides of the Atlantic for much of the 2000s, and was was one of the last major privately owned shops in its sector until acquired by WPP for around $540m.
 The agency has maintained a much lower profile ever since, certainly by comparison with such peers as R/GA or Huge.
 AKQA offers a full range of services including web design, strategic consultancy, online advertising and media and new mobile platforms.
 The shop is especially noted for its design skills, and is regarded as one of the top two or three agencies worldwide for digital creativity.
 As a result it has also expanded successfully into industrial and interior design.
 AKQA describes it as "the imaginative application of art and science".
 Among other strengths, it was for several years one of the busiest designers of software apps for Apple's iPhone and iPad on behalf of multiple clients.
 Increasingly these were not so much marketing projects, but mainstream digital design and publishing jobs.
 The agency was founded in London in 1995 by Ajaz Ahmed - AKQA are the initials of his full name - but effectively transferred its HQ to the US in 2001 after a private equity-funded merger with three American agencies.
 WPP acquired majority control of the business in 2012.
 AKQA's global footprint has expanded significantly since then.
 By mid 2021 there were 32 offices in 18 countries, including three specialised London-based units: Potato (offering digital engineering & technology services), Map (industrial design) and Universal (interior design).
-AdAge estimated global revenues of $303m in 2018.
+AdAge estimated global revenues of $275m in 2020.
 Ajaz Ahmed remains CEO.
 In Nov 2020, WPP announced the merger of its under-performing Grey advertising network into a newly enlarged AKQA Group, which will continue to be led by Ahmed.
 Initial plans to begin phasing out the Grey brand were abandoned following an angry push back from that agency's clients.

 Which clients does AKQA handle?
 Find out more from the Adbrands Account Assignments database